-In this blog series we will explore the question ‘why include BBS in a safety management program?’.
-We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look on how to manage an effective Behavior Based Safety management program.
+Behavior Based Safety (BBS) should be included in a safety management program because it directly addresses the root cause of most workplace incidents: human behavior.
+Research consistently shows that unsafe behaviors contribute to over 90% of workplace accidents, making behavioral observation and positive reinforcement essential complements to traditional engineering controls and PPE.
+In this blog series we explore why BBS belongs in every EHS program.
+We spoke with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective Behavior Based Safety management program.

 People — The Common Factor in All Workplace Injuries

-A BBS Safety program that does not take special consideration of human attitudes, beliefs, ideas, and feelings towards safety is missing a huge piece of the safety pie.
-Behavioral Based Safety takes a holistic approach to safety – it looks at the big picture, the safe environment of a workplace, and unearths the root causes of potential hazards and unsafe behaviors.
-As Joseph Braun, EHS Manager at Ferrara Candy CO. puts it, “BBS helps to get a feel for what is really going on at the floor level.
-It provides data to make decisions on where to focus your safety programs and what areas are lacking”.
-A BBS program helps you identify exactly where those resources and tangible safety assets are most required.
+A BBS Safety program that does not take special consideration of human attitudes, beliefs, values, and feelings toward safety is missing a critical piece of your overall safety management system.
+Behavioral Based Safety takes a holistic approach — it examines the safe environment of a workplace holistically and uncovers the root causes of unsafe behaviors and latent hazards before they result in incidents.
+As Joseph Braun, EHS Manager at Ferrara Candy Co. puts it, “BBS helps to get a feel for what is really going on at the floor level.
+It provides data to make decisions on where to focus your safety programs and what areas are lacking.”
+Aligned with the ISO 45001:2018 framework’s emphasis on worker participation and proactive hazard identification, a BBS program helps you pinpoint exactly where resources and safety assets are most needed.

 BBS as a Tool for Positive Reinforcement and to Focus on What Works

-A BBS Safety Management Program that focuses only on unsafe behaviors and hazards associated with a job can undergo the unfortunate result of becoming reactionary, addressing dangers after they have already had a negative impact on your business and employees.
-This defeats the purpose of a safety program altogether.
-To truly increase the positive outlook on the safety environment of your business you will also need to focus on what works.
-What are the everyday actions of my employees that are guaranteeing their safety and the safety of their peers?
-As Chad Rasmussen, EHS Manager at Cardinal Health puts it “Not all hazards can be controlled by elimination or engineering.
+A BBS Safety Management Program that focuses exclusively on unsafe behaviors and hazards risks becoming reactionary — addressing dangers only after they have already harmed your people and your business.
+That approach defeats the purpose of a proactive safety program.
+To genuinely strengthen your safety culture, you must also identify and reinforce what works: the everyday actions your employees take that protect themselves and their colleagues.
+As Chad Rasmussen, EHS Manager at Cardinal Health, explains: “Not all hazards can be controlled by elimination or engineering.
 When employees need to be trusted to make decisions regarding their safety, the right choices need to be reinforced.
 People get complacent and don’t always notice positive outcomes when they become routine.
-At that point, people start to knowingly or unknowingly start making riskier choices”.
-Identifying and positively reinforcing these actions is what an effective BBS program aims to do.
+At that point, people start to knowingly or unknowingly make riskier choices.”
+Identifying and positively reinforcing safe behaviors is precisely what an effective BBS program is designed to do — and it directly supports OSHA’s General Duty Clause requirement to maintain a workplace free from recognized hazards.

 30+ Audit and inspection checklists free for download.

-Take some time to consider the benefits of a BBS program.
-As we have explored here, it can be effective in addressing some key areas that could be lacking from your safety program.
-Do you have trouble bringing your employees into the safety conversation?
-Do you want the confidence to trust your employees to make the right decisions?
-Do you want your employees to become Safety Leaders and take proactive steps toward a safer work environment?
-If you answered yes to any of these questions, maybe it is time to give Behavior Based Safety a second look.
+Take time to consider whether your safety management program addresses the behavioral dimension of risk.
+Do you struggle to bring employees into the safety conversation?
+Do you want confidence that your workers will make the right decisions when no one is watching?
+Do you want your employees to become Safety Leaders who proactively improve conditions on the floor?
+If you answered yes to any of these questions, a Behavior Based Safety program deserves a serious look.

 Stay tuned for more blogs in this series!